alkhe/fluxette/README.md

 ```

 ## Asynchronous
-Because `fluxette` is completely synchronous, it does not accommodate asynchronous functionality out of the box.
+fluxette is completely synchronous, and does not support asynchronous functionality out of the box.
 It is still easy to implement, however, and there are many ways to do so.

 For your classic request/success/failure behaviors, this would be the vanilla solution:
 ```js